Did you know?

 The dog has got more fun out of man than man has got out of the dog, for man is the more laughable of the two animals. – James Thurber

 Originally known as the Rough Coated Terrier, in 1892 his name was officially changed to the Australian Terrier to recognize the country where he was developed.
-The Aussie shares ancestors with the Cairn Terrier, Skye Terrier, and the Dandie Dinmont Terrier; Yorkshire Terriers and Irish Terriers also contributed to the spunky little package we know today.
+The Aussie shares ancestors with rough coated Black and Tan Terrier who evolved into the Manchester Terrier and the Dandie Dinmont Terrier; Yorkshire Terriers, Skye Terriers, and Border Terriers also contributed to the spunky little package we know today.

 Like other terriers, an Australian Terrier’s primary mission in life is to control vermin, in his case, mostly snakes and rats.
-They were first used by farmers to protect their livestock and produce.
-These brave, tenacious, determined, energetic little dogs have worked for centuries controlling mice, rats, snakes, foxes, and other predators.
+He was first used by farmers in Tasmania to be a family companion, an alert dog and deal with vermin to protect their livestock and produce.
+These brave, tenacious, determined, energetic little dogs have worked for centuries controlling mice, rats, snakes, and other vermin.
 They were prized for their natural terrier instincts and excel at such activities as digging up the burrows and dens of their quarry, barking to scare the rodents out of their nests, and of course killing vermin.
 With his natural abilities, he is also an effective watchdog and spunky all-round farm dog!

 Remember that if your household has other rodent-like pets.
 He should, however get along well with other dogs.

 The Australian Terrier lives an average of 12-14 years.